What is Para swimming?

 Who can compete in Para swimming?

-Para swimming caters for three impairment groups – physical, visual and intellectual.
-The sport class names in swimming consist of a prefix S, SM or SB and a number.
+In Para swimming, the sport class names in swimming consist of a prefix S, SM or SB and a number.
 The prefixes stand for the event and the number indicates the sport class the athlete competes in during the respective event.

 The prefixes stand for: S: Freestyle, Butterfly and Backstroke events; SM: Individual Medley; SB: Breaststroke.